Louisiana Highway 116

 Louisiana Highway 116 (LA 116) is a state highway located in Rapides Parish, Louisiana.
 It runs 8.39 mi in an east–west direction from U.S. Highway 165 (US 165) in Pineville to LA 28 at a point east of Pineville.

 The route connects the city of Pineville, as well as the rural area in the northeast corner of the parish, with Esler Regional Airport.
 Pineville is located opposite the Red River from Alexandria, central Louisiana's largest city.
 Formerly the area's main airport, Esler is now primarily used as a training ground by the Louisiana National Guard.

 Route description

 From the west, LA 116 begins at an intersection with US 165 (Monroe Highway) just within the northern city limit of Pineville.
 US 165 connects to Monroe on the north and heads through Pineville to Alexandria on the south.
-LA 116 proceeds northeast on Esler Field Road and passes by Camp Beauregard, a U.S. Army and Louisiana National Guard training area.
-East of Camp Beauregard, LA 116 travels through a forested rural area for about 2.5 mi before entering an area of scattered residential development known as Green Gables.
+LA 116 proceeds northeast on Esler Field Road and passes by Louisiana National Guard Training Center Pineville, a U.S. Army and Louisiana National Guard training area.
+East of the Training Center, LA 116 travels through a forested rural area for about 2.5 mi before entering an area of scattered residential development known as Green Gables.